Scherzo in F-sharp minor (Shostakovich): Reception and legacy

-In late 1921 or early 1922, Shostakovich played the Scherzo in F-sharp minor on piano for the conductor Nikolai Malko, who described it as "an excellent piece of course work by a talented pupil—no more than that".
+In late 1921 or early 1922, Shostakovich played the Scherzo in F♯ minor on piano for the conductor Nikolai Malko, who described it as "an excellent piece of course work by a talented pupil—no more than that".
 Malko was not as impressed by the Scherzo as he was by the composer's later Symphony No. 1 (1924–1925).

 Laurel Fay and David Fanning describe the composition as resembling ballet music of Tchaikovsky and Delibes, although its "flexible phrase structure" does not lend itself to dancing.
 Fay identifies that the work is stylistically aligned to the legacy of the Rimsky-Korsakov school.
 Fanning writes that the professionalism of the music, particularly its orchestration, is less impressive following the discovery that the piece was written later than previously thought.

-Shostakovich used the opening theme from the Scherzo in F-sharp minor in the 'Clockwork Doll' movement from his collection of piano pieces Children's Notebook (Op.
+Shostakovich used the opening theme from the Scherzo in F♯ minor in the 'Clockwork Doll' movement from his collection of piano pieces Children's Notebook (Op.
 69 No. 6).
-Richard Louis Gillies writes that the Scherzo in F-sharp minor is the first instance of Shostakovich composing in this key, which would go on to be "of particular significance" to the composer; Gillies cites 'The City Sleeps' from Seven Romances on Poems by Alexander Blok and his Suite in F-sharp minor as two later examples.
-The British premiere of the Scherzo in F-sharp minor occurred on 17 February 1996 in the Royal Festival Hall, London, performed by the BBC Symphony Orchestra conducted by Mark Elder.
+Richard Louis Gillies writes that the Scherzo in F♯ minor is the first instance of Shostakovich composing in this key, which would go on to be "of particular significance" to the composer; Gillies cites 'The City Sleeps' from Seven Romances on Poems by Alexander Blok and his Suite in F♯ minor as two later examples.
+The British premiere of the Scherzo in F♯ minor occurred on 17 February 1996 in the Royal Festival Hall, London, performed by the BBC Symphony Orchestra conducted by Mark Elder.
 It was first broadcast on BBC Radio 3 in May of the same year.